odinuv/web/en/apv/articles/javascript/index.md

 It is possible to iterate array items with `for...in` cycle, but it is wrong and should be avoided (it treats numeric array keys as strings for instance).

+{: .note.note-cont}
+The arrow expression `(a, b) => {...}` is just a shortcut to declare anonymous function.
+There is one important difference that I will explain later.

 ### Variable and constant declarations
 In older JavaScript versions you could have used only `var` keyword to denote a new variable.
 A variable declared using `var` is local in functions and global outside of them.